jeromatron/datastax-mailpay/README.md

 This demo shows how to lock tables for a particular customer

 ## Schema Setup
-Note : This will drop the keyspace "datastax_locking" and create a new one.
+Note : This will drop the keyspace "datastax_mailpay" and create a new one.
 All existing data will be lost.

 To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take multiple points in the IP,IP,IP (no spaces).